srijitcnair/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * tidy_data : This is the final table that we want that has subject information, activity and the required data combined.
 It has 10299 rows and 69 columns

 * final_data : This is the final calculated mean of each observation grouped by SubjectId and Activity Name.
-This data table has 180 rows and 68 cols
+This data table has 180 rows and 68 cols.
+This data will be written to the "final_data.txt" file in the working directory.